databricks-industry-solutions/security-analysis-tool/docs/setup.md

 ![Git import](./images/workflow.png)

 Add schedule as per your needs.
 That’s it.
-Now you are continuously monitoring health of your account workspaces.
+Now you are continuously monitoring the health of your account workspaces.

 ## (Optional ) Activate Alerts - Goto Alerts and find the alert created by SAT tag and unmute it and run the query behind the alert to activate it.
 Set the alert schedule to your needs.